-- Impaired short term memory or comprehension - Anxiety, delusions, hallucinations - Loss of appetite resulting in a general damage to the user's health, over a long term - A drug-dependent newborn if the mother is a drug user during pregnancy.
+- A drug-dependent newborn if the mother is a drug user during pregnancy.
 Pregnant women who use alcohol, drugs, or who smoke should consult their physicians - AIDS, as a result of "needle-sharing" among drug users - Death from overdose

 The health risks associated with drugs or excessive use of alcohol are many and are different for different drugs, but all nonprescription use of drugs and excessive use of alcohol endanger your health.
 There are no good reasons for using a drug not prescribed by your doctor or drinking to excess.